 Strict mode is a development-only check.
 It helps destructure and restructure components and restore previous states the second time.
 Strict mode provides the following benefits:

-- Ensuring clean code following the best React practices.
+• Ensuring clean code by following the best React practices.

-To sum up, strict mode shows issues in the programme helping streamline the development process.
+To sum up, strict mode shows issues in the program, helping streamline the development process.
 See more info here.

 Read also: 6 Tips for Choosing the Right Web Development Firm

-As of 2022, the Vue 3 version is the new default.
+As of 2023, the Vue 3 version is the new default.
 According to its creator, Evan You, Vue 3 is faster, smaller, easy to maintain, and simplifies target native.
-There are following updates compared to previous framework versions.
+There are the following updates compared to previous framework versions.

 Composition API

 The new approach to APIs allows you to write components based on functions.
-This method was inspired by React Hooks.
+This method was inspired by React Hooks and is a built-in feature of Vue 3 and Vue 2.7.
 Composition functions will embrace logic and reuse it across components.
 Check this API reference for more details.

 It is another way to write component states and logic compared to Options API.
 With Composition API, you use imported functions.
 Meanwhile, Options API requires declaring options.

 Composition API changes the way we use Vue.
 It brings more flexibility and scalability.
-Still, they are compatible with the Vue 2 syntax, options-based API.
+Still, they are compatible with the Vue 2 syntax and options-based API.
 Therefore, if you decide to use the new approach, your code still will be compatible with older projects.

 If you decide to use Composition API in your Vue 2 projects, you can use it as a plugin.
 Also, you can look through Composition API libraries: VueUse, Vue Composable, and VueHooks.